 10.4.1 Sending data to CAMPBELL CLOUD

-CAMPBELL CLOUD (CLOUD), www.campbellsci.eu/campbellcloud, \square is a group of applications, one of which is an MQTT broker.
+CAMPBELL CLOUD (CLOUD), www.campbellsci.com/campbellcloud applications, one of which is an MQTT broker.
 Using MQTT with the CLOUD makes it easy to get your data securely to the web.
-The CR6 must have a reliable internet connection.
-Options include:
+The CR1000X must have a reliable internet connection.